-Pins 1-3 of JD1 are used for power LED indication and pins 4-7 are for the speaker.
+Pins 3-4 of JD1 are used for the internal speaker connection.
+Close pins 3-4 with a jumper to use the onboard speaker.
 Please note that the speaker connector pins (4-7) are used with an external speaker.
-If you wish to use the onboard speaker, you should close pins 6-7 with a jumper.
+If you wish to use an external speaker, attach the speaker cable to pins 1-4.